Point Arena Lighthouse Mendocino County

 There are a few picnic tables on the lighthouse grounds, as well as a trail to a gazebo on an overlook.
 Leashed dogs are allowed on the trails.

-A particularly unique feature of the lighthouse is that they have four rental houses on the property.
+A particularly unique feature of the Point Arena Lighthouse is that they have four rental houses on the property.
 These are the former lighthouse keeper homes and are now available as vacation homes.

 The homes enjoy stunning views of the ocean, and at night, the flashing lighthouse is a neat sight to behold.
 These rentals make a great family or romantic getaway.

-Once you are out at the lighthouse peninsula, a great way to extend your visit is to take in the natural beauty of the Stornetta Public Lands.
+Once you are out at the Point Arena Lighthouse peninsula, a great way to extend your visit is to take in the natural beauty of the Stornetta Public Lands.
 Bordered on one side by the lighthouse, this 1,132-acre area includes two miles of coastline and the Garcia River estuary.

 Popular features include sinkholes where you can watch the ocean water rush in at high tide.
-Following a heavy rain, there is a waterfall that drops from the rocky ledges right into the ocean.
+Following heavy rain, there is a waterfall that drops from the rocky ledges right into the ocean.
 The terrain is generally flat unless you want to work your way down to the rocky shoreline to the tide pool.

 The Stornetta Public Lands are an ideal area for hiking, picnics, nature photography and wildlife viewing.
 Be sure to bring your camera and binocular, because stunning shore and land wildlife are common.